iboard/yarb/README.md

 What You Can do
 ===============

+## With the source

   * Run `rake` to run all specs and then `open coverage/index.html` to see your test-coverage.
+  * Run `rake full` will also run Jasmine-tests.
+  * Run `rake fast` will skip specs invoking javascript (they are slow)
+  * Run `rake long` will display not only dots but spec-descriptions.
   * Run `yard` to generate the current documentation and `open doc/index.html`

+## With the Application

+Start `rails server` and visit `http://0.0.0.0:3000`.
+You'll see a list of "Pages" which are the html-representation of all markdown-files found in the root-path of the application.

+If you create a User with admin-role on the console (see below) you'll be able to add, edit, and delete pages.

 TDD
 ===